-Windows 10 introduced a screenshot tool called Snip & Sketch, but Windows 11 mostly relies on the simpler Snipping Tool.
+Windows 10 introduced a screenshot tool called Snip & Sketch, but Windows 11 relies on the simpler Snipping Tool.
 And there are other ways you can take screenshots as well.
 We’ll start with the simplest.

 Use the PrintScreen key

-If you’re in a real hurry, a quick method is to take a screenshot of your entire screen by pressing the Windows logo key at the same time as the PrintScreen key (which could be labeled PrtScrn or PrtScr).
-The image will be saved in your Screenshots folder as a PNG file.
-You can easily find the Screenshots folder in File Explorer; if you don’t see it immediately, select Pictures > Folders.
+Until recently, if you wanted to take a quick screenshot of your entire screen, you could either just press the Print screen key (which could be labeled PrtScrn or PrtScr) or, depending on your system, press the Windows logo key at the same time as the Print screen key.
+The image would be saved in your Screenshots folder as a PNG file.
+You would easily find the Screenshots folder in File Explorer; if you don’t see it immediately, look for it in the Pictures folder.

-Use the Snipping Tool
+Use the Snipping Tool to make a screenshot

-- A full-screen snip
+- A full-screen screenshot

-Once you’ve created your screenshot, a thumbnail of the snip will appear in the lower-right corner for a couple of seconds; click on it to bring it into the Snipping Tool app for edits like adding lines and text or cropping.
+Once you’ve created your screenshot, a thumbnail will appear in the lower-right corner for a couple of seconds; click on it to bring it into the Snipping Tool app for edits like adding lines and text or cropping.
 (If it disappears before you have a chance to click on it, look for it in the Pictures > Screenshots folder.)
 The app also lets you share the image or save it as a PNG, JPG, or GIF file.

 Use the Xbox Game Bar

-The Xbox Game Bar was created to help gamers record screenshots and videos of their games, among other things.
-As a result, it is an alternate way to take screenshots and Windows’ only built-in way to make screen recordings.
+The Xbox Game Bar was created to help gamers record their games, among other things.
+As a result, for a long time, it was an alternate way to take screenshots and Windows’ only built-in way to make recordings.

-You access it by pressing Windows Key-G on your keyboard.

-The Game Bar works through a variety of different toolbars.
-Look for the one labeled Capture.
-If you don’t see it, look for the Capture icon (which looks like a camera) on the main toolbar.
+You access Game Bar by pressing Windows Key-G on your keyboard.
+Because it works using a variety of different toolbars, it can be a little confusing at first.
+If you just want to do a screenshot or recording, look for the toolbar labeled Capture.
+If you don’t see it, look for the Capture icon (which looks like a camera facing forward) on the main toolbar.